CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly defines its niche as a post-completion code review skill for general agent sessions.
-It effectively communicates what it does (simplify, harden, micro-documentation passes) and when to use it, and even disambiguates from a related CI-focused skill.
-The main weakness is that trigger terms lean toward internal/technical vocabulary rather than natural user language.
+This is a well-structured description that clearly defines what the skill does (simplify, harden, micro-documentation passes), when to use it (post-completion of coding tasks in general agent sessions), and even disambiguates from a related CI-specific skill.
+Its main weakness is that trigger terms lean toward internal/technical vocabulary rather than natural user language, which could reduce discoverability when users phrase requests more casually.

 Suggestions